wlong0827/treasury-sb-search/README.md

 How to Run the service

-1. Download the repository as a ZIP file and open it
+1. Download the repository as a ZIP file by clicking "Clone or Download"
+2. Unzip the repository and move it to your Desktop
-2. In the terminal, navigate to the repository and call `pip install -r requirements`
+3. In the terminal, navigate to the repository by calling `cd Desktop` then `cd treasury-sb-search`
+4. Call `pip install -r requirements.txt`
-3. To start the Flask server, run `python server.py`
+5. To start the Flask server, run `python server.py`
-4. In your browser, navigate to `localhost:5000`
+6. In your browser, navigate to `localhost:5000`